Paul-Dempsey/pachde-CHEM/README.md

 This repo is nominally MIT-licensed.

-If you make a derivative work using this source code profit, a contribution back to the author would be appreciated.
+If you make a derivative work using this source code for profit, a contribution back to the author would be appreciated.
 Even though the license does not create a legal obligation to do so, it's just the right thing to do.

 All graphics and documentation are Copyright (c) Paul Chase Dempsey.